MT-PROJECTS/OperatingSystems/README.md

 # OperatingSystems
-This repo will consist of information from different Operating Systems (Windows, MacOS, Android, IOS, Linux etc.)
+This repo will consist of information from different Operating Systems (Windows, MacOS, Linux etc.)